Sara0x62/Grabsy/README.md

 # Grabsy
-Grabsy is a Google Chrome password grabber
+Grabsy is a Chromium password grabber
 I might add more options later but it's a learning project so far